mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 The `tests` folder contains Ant scripts for executing tests.
 The `tools` folder contains scripts for signing and creating DMGs and also a version of the Java Runtime Environment and NSIS (Nullsoft Scriptable Install System) for creating an installer for Windows.
-The other XML files are also Ant scripts for different tasks (getting dependencies, building MPS languages, migration projects etc.).
+The other XML files are also Ant scripts for different tasks (getting dependencies, building MPS languages, migration projects, etc.).
 The `run_build.sh` and `run_test.sh` can be used to run the build and tests on Linux/Mac respectively. `update.xml` lists all MPS versions and is used to show automatic updates for MPS.

 ## core

 The `aspects` folder contains the languages for the language aspects.
-The `baselanguage` folder contains the baselanguage implementation and all its extensions such as extensions methods, closures or the collection language.
+The `baselanguage` folder contains the Base Language implementation and all its extensions such as extension methods, closures, or the collection language.

 The folder `devkit` contains the four main devkits:

 - ^^jetbrains.mps.devkit.bootstrap-languages^^: contains all the jetbrains.mps.lang languages
-- ^^jetbrains.mps.devkit.general-purpose^^: baselanguage + smodel + text +  quotation language
+- ^^jetbrains.mps.devkit.general-purpose^^: Base Language + smodel + text +  quotation language
 - ^^jetbrains.mps.devkit.language-design^^ + the previous 2 devkits + an intermediate language for baselanguage (baseLanguageInternal) + a language for resources
 - ^^jetbrains.mps.devkit.templates^^: general-purpose + generator languages